Antony1060/gas-orm/README.md

 # gas-orm

 A very simple Postgres ORM in Rust, made as a University project.
-Not production ready, still work in progress.
+Not production ready.

 ### Basic usage for now